-The two most critical issues addressed in the WSDP are
+The two most critical issues addressed in the WSDP are:

 - The eradication of water backlogs; - All households have access to basic water.
-The backlogs that exist pertain to the development of new houses and backyard dwellers.
 Grants provided by National Government (MIG funds) are utilised for the upgrading of water and sanitation bulk and service infrastructure. - Water Conservation (WC) and Water Demand Management (WDM):